2024

 Use Let’s Roam or Go Game to plan for team-building events.

 Group new employees with a different person in the company for computer-generated coffee meetings from time to time.
-(If slack is the platform your firm uses Slack, then take advantage of Donut intros to set up such arrangements with other colleagues on Slack).
+(If Slack is the platform your firm uses Slack, then take advantage of Donut intros to set up such arrangements with other colleagues on Slack).

 Employee engagement benefits